doublegsoft/gnum/README.md

 ### Change Log

-* added sum and exp in mat class on Dec 22, 2022.
+* added sum, exp and tanh in mat class and c api on Dec 22, 2022.